-Loop Video Online | Create Seamless Loops for Free with HeyGen
+Loop video online | Create seamless loops for free with HeyGen

 • Multi-format support: Works with MP4, MOV, WebM and more.

-To add text, captions or titles to your looped video, you can also use HeyGen’s Add text or image to video tool.
-It’s an easy way to lift your content for social media or presentations.
+To add text, captions, or titles to your looped video, you can also use HeyGen’s Add text or image to video tool.
+It’s a simple way to level up your content for social media or presentations.

 Create seamlessly looping videos in 4 simple steps

-Create polished, lip-synced AI video content that loops naturally and keeps your audience watching.
+Create flawless, lip-synced AI video creations that loop naturally and keep your audience engaged.

 Start with a clean audio file or type your script—HeyGen supports both voice and text-to-speech.
 This is a powerful feature of our AI video generator tools.

-Use a talking AI avatar or sync lips over real human footage for lifelike delivery.
+Use a talking AI avatar or lip-sync over real human footage for lifelike delivery.

 HeyGen automatically syncs lips, voice, and facial expressions—export and share your AI videos in seconds.